 A huge PR misconception.
 This concept may have worked for, say, Vaudeville shows back in the 19th century, but hardly good practice today.
 Bad publicity is just that: bad.
 It can ruin a reputation or hurt sales whether it’s true or not.

 This classic saying has been attributed to PT Barnum, the famous circus ringleader.
 And while that idea may have brought people buying tickets for his shows to see the madness he presented, it’s hardly a good idea for most businesses today.

 That’s why so many brands employ PR teams on an ongoing basis, or even have them in-house, to manage a company’s messaging and handle any negative rumors or stories as they arise.

 If every PR decision saw immediate results, wouldn’t we all be working in the public relations industry?
-Instead, like anything, most PR strategies take time — both to execute and to see any tangible results.
+Instead, like anything, most PR strategies take time to execute and see tangible results.

 For instance, say a glowing story comes out in a big publication on a brand owner.
 First, that story has to get into the hands of the publication’s readers.
 Then those readers have to actually read it.
 Then, often a story has to build buzz.
 Next, the information the readers took in has to manifest in buyer behavior–perhaps shopping with that brand, or signing up for a newsletter.
 PR is a long game, and as such, it can develop much more sustainable, healthy results as you invest in it continually over time.